 TOPICS MILITARY TRAINING HIGHER Language-Verbal Military-specific acronyms and jargon; use of sir/ma'am or superior's rank and name.
 IHE-specific acronyms; no military jargon; use of sir/ma'am dependent on geographical location; more likely to use Dr. or Professor.
 Profanity and inappropriate references may be used among personnel of similar ranking.
-Avoid using profanity in class and with staff/faculty.
-Use culturally sensitive language regarding race, religion, politics, age, and gender preferences.
+Avoid using profanity and inappropriate references in class and with staff/faculty.
 Letters of Recommendation Supervisor's knowledge of and ability to speak on behalf of a Service member occurs automatically as part of the supervisory structure.
 Student must initiate and foster a relationship with staff/faculty member before asking for a letter of recommendation.
 Serving as a research assistant, working on campus, or volunteering helps grow relationships.
 Networking Often constrained by chain-of-command and rules of engagement.
 Critical for success in the classroom and for building relationships that will provide a gateway to internships and career opportunities (jobs or graduate school).